rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 or the bushes of the earth, and they will teach you; and the fish of the sea will declare to you. ^1208

-Who among all these does not know that the hand of the Lord has done this? ^1209
+Who among all these does not know that the hand of the LORD has done this? ^1209

 In his hand is the life of every living thing and the breath of all mankind. ^1210